List of Emmerdale characters introduced in 2017: Graham Foster

-Graham wasn't deemed a “friendly” person.
-He made many enemies in his untimely death.
-He was described as poison from many of his murder suspects.
-He turns against Kim for almost ruining his relationship with Rhona Goskirk which caused Kim to have a motive to end his life, Al Chapman was hired by Kim to finish him, but turns out he was already stone cold.
+Graham is not deemed a "friendly" person.
+He had made many enemies by his untimely death.
+He was described as "poison" by many of his murder suspects.
+He turns against Kim for almost ruining his relationship with Rhona Goskirk, which causes Kim to have a motive to hill him.
+She hires Al Chapman to finish the job.

-Graham next took away some cocaine found in the car of Jai Sharma which enraged him.
-Graham makes an enemy From Jai by telling Laurel Thomas about how he is still an addict, then dumping Jai.
-Graham was then shown to be severely hit by a torch.
-Then Showing blood on Jai's knuckles, but turns out he attacked Jimmy King.
+Graham next removes some cocaine found in Jai Sharma's car, which enrages him.
+Graham makes an enemy out of Jai by telling Laurel Thomas about how he is still an addict; she then dumps Jai.
+Graham is then shown to be severely hit by a torch.
+There is blood on Jai's knuckles, but it turns out that he has attacked Jimmy King.

-Graham next locked Ryan Stocks in a confined space in a shed due to the fact he double-crossed Ryan, who threatened to expose him.
-Making another enemy from Charity Dingle who nearly hits him down.
+Graham next locks Ryan Stocks in a confined space in a shed owing to the fact he double-crossed Ryan, who threatened to expose him, making another enemy out of Charity Dingle, who nearly hits him.
 Graham almost ruins Jamie Tate and Andrea Tate's marriage by stating he may have been Millie Tate's biological father, but a test turns out negative.
-Graham was then shown plummeting off a bridge, showing a cracked screen of a mysterious car which wasn't Jamie's.
-Andrea was soaked in blood but that turns out it was from a dog she ran over.
-Not Graham's.
+Graham is then shown plummeting off a bridge, showing a cracked windscreen of a mysterious car that is not Jamie's.
+Andrea is soaked in blood but that turns out to be from a dog she ran over, not Graham's.

-Last of all, Graham and Rhona's relationship was about to go the next stage as they were about to leave for France, but Marlon Dingle wasn't happy.
-Graham took Leo Goskirk and April Windsor out to a park due to the fact Marlon was busy, Threatening him with a torch.
-And when he discovers Graham is leaving, he became infuriated and threatened to put Graham “in the ground”.
+Lastly, Graham and Rhona's relationship is about to go the next stage as they leave for France, but Marlon Dingle is not happy.
+Graham takes Leo Goskirk and April Windsor to a park owing to the fact Marlon is busy.
+When he discovers Graham is leaving, he became infuriated and threatens to put Graham "in the ground".

-Graham was later murdered.
-After being in a violent fight, being hit by a car, plummeting off a bridge and finally bludgeoned with a torch by Pierce Harris, whom Graham had already had a previous confrontation with and had beaten him up.

-Graham is then cremated off-screen in a private funeral which Kim Tate organised, much to Rhona's dismay.
+Graham is later murdered.
+He is cremated off-screen in a private funeral organised by Kim Tate, much to Rhona's dismay.

+Graham returns in January 2026 when he reveals that he faked his death by holding his breath when his body was found and taken to the morgue.